busfor/ruby_payler/README.md

 Cool, because it really test workflows of interaction with payler equiring via ruby_payler gem.
 If payler API changes, tests will brake.
 So, if all tests are passing, tandem of payler and gem is working fine.

-Payment step in tests is automated with Capybara and PhantomJS.
+Payment step in tests is automated with Capybara and PhantomJS (cool as well).

 You can switch to make Payment step by hand via config file (use_capybara: false).